jjnether/obsidian_backup/jnetherton/DA/Active Orders/Form6 Emulator.md

 	- In this mode, you can also only close one phase at a time (documentation says this should only happen when in 1ph trip-1ph lockout)

 72513 - midwest - GWI - 32 pin template

+To add?
+- Alt profile #2, alt profile #3? - we have 3 spare PB's
+-